 As I explained to my brother, just about everything you see that did not grow by itself, was built or made by men.
 Certainly, many things were made by women, clothing, for example (although even much of that is being made by men), but also the tools with which clothing is being made were designed and made by men, too.

 Look around you.
-Everything, absolutely everything you see and use right now, has been made by men.
+Everything, absolutely everything you see and use right now, has been made by men, by the two hands of every man who made it possible for you to enjoy what you have.

 It is said that women’s work is never done.
-Just the same, it can also be said that men’s work is never done, but that, far more importantly, men’s work is never seen or, thanks to feminism, hardly ever recognized properly.
+Just the same, it can also be said that men’s work is never done, but that, far more importantly, men’s work is never seen or, thanks to feminism, hardly ever recognized properly, rather, not recognized at all.

 However, men’s work comes at a terrible cost.
 Men’s lives are on average ten percent shorter than women’s lives.
 That is mostly because men’s work kills far more men (e. g.: about 100,000 men — and no women — died throughout the world in mining accidents during the last century) than women’s work kills women.